 Before SUMC, he worked with Smart Growth America’s National Complete Streets Coalition and the Center for Neighborhood Technology in Chicago.
 Colin has a BA from UT Austin and a Master’s in Public Policy and Administration from Northwestern University, and enjoys hauling absurd masses of humans and materials by bicycle.

-As SUMC’s California Program Coordinator, Mary is responsible for assisting with the implementation of the Electric Vehicle Carsharing Pilot Program in Los Angeles.
+As SUMC’s Program Manager in California, Mary is responsible for assisting with the implementation of the Electric Vehicle Carsharing Pilot Program in Los Angeles.
 Before SUMC, Mary worked as a Project Coordinator with Hey!Tanks LA, a rainwater harvesting company in Los Angeles.
 She has also worked with Amigos de los Rios on project management, grant writing and volunteer coordination on the Emerald Necklace Project along the Rio Hondo and San Gabriel rivers in Southern California.

 Mary holds a BA of Environmental Analysis from Pitzer College.
 Her thesis, Sediment Removal from the San Gabriel Mountains, explored the issues of sediment management, beach replenishment and riparian habitat restoration.